Doctor of Philosophy in Accounting, Ph.D.

-Our Doctor of Business Administration (DBA) is a rigorous research degree designed to provide experienced professionals with the advanced skills and credentials required to secure and succeed in full-time, tenure-track faculty positions at accredited institutions.
+Our rigorous research degree is designed to provide experienced professionals with the advanced skills and credentials required to secure and succeed in full-time, tenure-track faculty positions at accredited institutions.

 The AACSB (Association to Advance Collegiate Schools of Business) named the DBA program among best practices in “Innovations and Best Practices in Canada, Latin America and the United States.”
 Just 43 colleges from the two continents were included in this publication that recognizes the “impactful ways” AACSB member schools are redefining business education.